huttonr/meteor-addjavascript-bug/README.md

-## addJavascript bug example
+## addJavaScript bug example
 ##### *(Applies to Meteor v1.3-modules-beta.4)*

 The following `plugin.js` does not work.
-The javascript added with `addJavascript` will not be executed.
+The javascript added with `addJavaScript` will not be executed.
 Though it works as expected in Meteor v1.2.1.

 ```javascript